-Usability is a very important feature to take into account in this kind of application, since all functionality provided would not be successful if speech therapists, pedagogist and, above all, speech impaired and handicapped people find it difficult to use the application.
+Usability is a very important feature to take into account in this kind of application, since all functionality provided will not be successfully used if speech therapists, pedagogist and, above all, speech impaired and handicapped people find hard to use the application.
 In order to assure usability, it is important to design an easy to use interface which in addition is attractive to young users.
-Vocaliza achieve this by using cartoons to represent every game, and confining all configuration options and advanced functionalities in the main menu.
+Vocaliza achieve this using children drawings to represent every game, and confining all configuration options and advanced functionalities in the main menu.
 Fig. 2 shows Vocaliza main window distribution.

-Moreover, end users do not have to know how to use a computer to exercise their communication skills with the application.
+Moreover, end users do not have to know how to use a computer to train their communication skills with the application.
 Speech therapy games work only with audio input, so users will only speak to a microphone.
-Once launched, speech therapy games will wait until the user utters the requested word or sentence to go on, and will not request any kind of input different from speech (keyboard or mouse) but to finish the game.
+Once launched, speech therapy games will wait until user utters the requested word or sentence to go on, and will not request any kind of input different from speech (keyboard or mouse) except to finish the game.